Skip to main content

 4. Keywords – The search terms that trigger your ads.

-Once you have grasped the general structure of Google Adwords campaigns, the next step is to start planning one for your local business.
+Once you have grasped the general structure of Google Ads campaigns, the next step is to start planning one for your local business.

 Steps to Setting Up a Profitable Local PPC Campaign